GBI investigating after video shows Glynn County teen being tortured

 “He is stable, but still in the ICU recovering and fighting through some lung infection from the aspiration,” an update from his family posted to the fundraising page reads.
 “He is still lightly sedated as he is very panicked and anxious when awake.”

-The three youths who brought him to Southeast Georgia Health Center told hospital staff they had someone in the car in need of medical attention, according to police.
-They gave their names and contact information to employees, but left the hospital before police arrived.
+The three youths who brought him to Southeast Georgia Health Center told hospital staff they had someone in their Jeep in need of medical attention, according to police.
+They gave their names and phone numbers to employees, but left the hospital before police arrived.
+According to the report, they repeatedly asked hospital staff if they were free to leave.

 “Officers did not see any signs of physical injury (to Lehrkamp) but did note the presence of spray paint,” the department said in a social media post.